Gerrit Pressel

-Gerrit Alexander Pressel (born 19 June 1990) is a German professional footballer who plays as a left-back for SC Victoria Hamburg.
+Gerrit Alexander Pressel (born 19 June 1990) is a German professional footballer who most recently played as a left-back for SC Victoria Hamburg.

 Career

 Pressel made his senior debut for Willem II in the 2010–11 season, on loan from Hamburger SV.
 He had previously made over 50 appearances for Hamburger SV II.
 In July 2012, he left Hamburg to join Regionalliga Nord side Holstein Kiel.